MichaelT-178/SPM/README.md

 # SPM
-This is an IOS app I made for SPM.
+This is an IOS app I'm making for SPM.
 IN PROGRESS.